Björk: 1985–1992: the Sugarcubes

 Kukl's second album, Holidays in Europe (The Naughty Nought), came out in 1986.
 The band split up due to personal conflict, with Björk keeping a collaboration with Guðlaugur, which was named the Elgar Sisters.
 Some of the songs they recorded ended up as B-sides to Björk solo singles.

 Björk had her first acting role on The Juniper Tree (filmed in 1986, released in 1990), a tale of witchcraft based on the Brothers Grimm story, directed by Nietzchka Keene.
 Björk played the role of Margit, a girl whose mother has been killed for practising witchcraft.
 That summer, former band member Einar Örn and Eldon formed the arts collective Smekkleysa ("Bad Taste" in Icelandic), created with the intention of being both a record label and book publishing company.
 Various friends, namely Melax and Sigtryggur from Kukl, along with Bragi Ólafsson and Friðrik Erlingson from Purrkur Pillnikk, joined the group and a band coalesced in the collective solely to make money.
 They were initially called Þukl, but they were advertised as Kukl (the name of the previous band).
-At a later concert supporting Icelandic band Stuðmenn, they referred to themselves as Sykurmolarnir ("Sugarcubes" in Icelandic).
+At a later concert supporting Icelandic band Stuðmenn, they referred to themselves as Sykurmolarnir ("The Sugarcubes" in Icelandic).
 Their first double A-side single, "Einn mol'á mann", which contained the songs "Ammæli" ("Birthday") and "Köttur" ("Cat"), was released on 21 November 1986, Björk's 21st birthday.